our commitment to the community

 The Community Foundation seeded the fund with $50,000 from our board-directed, unrestricted Community Fund.
 By June 30, 2020, our generous community had donated another $516,614 to the Community Relief Fund to support area nonprofits as they increased and adapted their programs to meet new needs.

-Community recovery funding is now available for local nonprofits.
+Phase II: Community recovery grant applications are now closed.
 In its second phase of grantmaking, the Community Relief Fund will provide funding to meet any operational or program needs of nonprofit organizations serving the region.
 Our goal is to support community organizations impacted by COVID-19, especially as they support vulnerable communities and communities who have been disproportionately impacted by the pandemic.
-Nonprofits may apply here.
+Nonprofit applicants will be notified in late January 2021.

 The Community Foundation is actively seeking additional donations to support this effort across the community.
 Click here to donate now.